clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 useful.
 Here's how it works:

  * Every time you fix a bug, you write a brief entry to the change log
- * Every time you add a feature, you briefly mentoin it in the change log with a few code examples
+ * Every time you add a feature, you briefly mention it in the change log with a few code examples
  * Every time you make a breaking API change, you clearly state that **in bold** in the change log

 That's it.
-There is no step 3.
+There is no step 4.

 Change logs typically use reverse chronological order.
 Changes are grouped by versions.
 If you have multiple branches (e.g. `master` and `1.0.x`), each one has a separate change log.